 Coaching is more performance-based and is designed to improve professional performance at work.
 The training schedule is created jointly by the coach and the coachee to meet the specific needs of the coachee.
 The outcome of a training agreement is specific and measurable, and shows signs of improvement or positive change in the desired area of performance.
-As you can see, participating in a coaching or mentoring relationship can improve your professional and personal life in ways you couldn't achieve on your own.
+Mentoring, on the other hand, has often been considered informal.

 Coaches are specially trained and knowledgeable in their field, while mentors are usually experienced professionals who can provide guidance based on their own experiences.
 In addition, coaches and mentors often provide feedback that members of underrepresented groups find it more difficult to obtain through standard feedback channels within organizations.
 That's why in many organizations, a mentor is also expected to assume coaching responsibilities.
 Keep in mind that for both training and mentoring to be successful, the coach and mentor must be dedicated to the development and success of the student.
 However, there are many cases in which a relationship with the coach lasts for years, as people's goals change over time.
 Before hiring a new client, trainers usually hold an introductory call or a meeting with the potential client.